ksahlin/strobemers/randstrobe_implementations/README.md

 Total time linking: 0.798029 s
 ```

-## Pseudo-randomness metrics
+## Pseudo-randomness evaluation

 For intuition about the problems we encounter, see [this figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf).

 To measure the pseudorandomness, the script [evaluate_sampling.py](https://github.com/ksahlin/strobemers/tree/main/randstrobe_implementations/evaluation) can be run on the `positions.tsv` file.
+It currently takes a long time (around 1min) for the ecoli genome.

 ```
 python evaluate_sampling.py positions.tsv outpath/to/randstrobe_evaluation
 ```

-The output is, if run with positions.txt using `-x 3 -l 3`
+The output is seen below for two measures

 ```
 Hash,Link,total_unique,most_repetitive,distance_nonuniformity,d_min2,d_min3,d_min4,d_min5,d_max2,d_max3,d_max4,d_max5,d_max6-10
 xxh64,Guo-Pibri,2987438,11,198.52100000000007,1.19,1.17,1.16,1.14,1.12,1.5,3.42,16.16,377.76
+xxh64,Liu-Patro-Li,2942552,9,153.82339999999996,1.01,1.01,1.01,1.01,1.01,1.01,0.95,0.91,1.18
 ```

+### The metrics

 Below is a brief description ofwhat the metrics mean.
 See [the figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf) to understand why we measure this.